YuginKysloff/guardian/readme.md

 [![PayPal](https://img.shields.io/badge/PayPal-donate-blue.svg)](https://paypal.me/rennokki)

 # Eloquent Guardian
 Eloquent Guardian is a simple permissions system for your users.

-# Why using Guardian?
-It's simple.
-It has to be simple.
-Don't bother using gates or anything of that complicate stuff.
-You can store permissions, you can track them and you can check your users when you need to: either it's from the model or within a middleware.
+While there are many, this one solves everything in the most eloquent way.

 # Installation
 Install the package: